-For the longest time, we were huge fans of Sherwin Williams Pro Classic paint for all molding and cabinet painting.
+For the longest time, we were huge fans of Sherwin Williams Pro Classic paint for all our doors, molding and cabinet painting.
 It is still a great option for when you want to easily be able to clean brushes and not be overwhelmed by the smell.

 We also have experience using this budget-friendly trim enamel from Behr.
 It worked really well when we painted our bathroom cabinets upstairs but did not seem to cure as well on our oak stairway railing.
 Depending on how much your cabinets are used, the price of this paint is definitely a factor to consider.

 In recent years, paint companies have come up with a mix of water-based paints and oil-based.

-We aren’t even going to sugar-coat this, these types of paints are our favorite for painting cabinets.
+We aren’t even going to sugar-coat this, these types of paints are our favorite for DIY painted cabinets.
 You will be amazed at how they self-level, ease of clean-up, final appearance, variety of paint colors and lack of strong odor (compared to oil).

 The biggest con to these paints is the price.
 Make sure to buy them when they go on sale.
 We always buy our paint during Sherwin Williams % off sales.
 See how we were able to repaint our basement bathroom cabinets using SW Emerald in Tricorn Black.

 Brands to Consider